laravel/docs/eloquent-mutators.md

 <a name="defining-an-accessor"></a>
 ### Defining An Accessor

-An accessor transform an Eloquent attribute value when it is accessed.
+An accessor transforms an Eloquent attribute value when it is accessed.
 To define an accessor, create a `get{Attribute}Attribute` method on your model where `{Attribute}` is the "studly" cased name of the column you wish to access.

 In this example, we'll define an accessor for the `first_name` attribute.
 The accessor will automatically be called by Eloquent when attempting to retrieve the value of the `first_name` attribute: